Mykola Lysenko: Music

 A composer, pianist, conductor and ethnomusicologist, Lysenko was the central figure of Ukrainian music in his time.
-He was a prolific composer, writing many piano pieces, over a hundred art songs, operas, as well as orchestral, chamber and choral music.
+He was a prolific composer, writing many piano pieces, over 100 art songs, as well as operas, orchestral, chamber and choral music.

 Operas

-Lysenko wrote a number of operatic works, including the classical Ukrainian opera Natalka Poltavka, Utoplena (The Drowned Maiden, after Gogol's May Night) and Taras Bulba, Nocturne, and two operas for children—Koza-dereza and Mr. Kotsky.
+Lysenko's operatic works, include the classical Ukrainian opera Natalka Poltavka, Utoplena (The Drowned Maiden, after Gogol's May Night) and Taras Bulba, Nocturne, and two operas for children—Koza-dereza and Mr. Kotsky.

 Art songs

 Of his Ukrainian colleagues, Lysenko was the composer most committed to art songs (lirychni pisni).
 His works in this genre number 133, and "relate a wonderfully descriptive and passionate story of 19th- and early 20th-century European life".
 These songs are usually through-composed and attentive to the details of the text.
 His approach blends characteristics from traditional Ukrainian music and Western classical music.
 From the former are the frequent use of ornamentation, unusual meters, and folk melody-like affects, while from classical music there is a Romantic use of intense chromaticism and rapid shifts between tonal centers, typical of 20th-century classical music.
 His songs cover a wide variety of topics, described by the musicologist Dagmara Turchyn as an "astoundingly wide [range]—passionate dramatic monologues and meditative elegies, profound philosophical statements and colourful folk scenes, lyrical serenades and ecstatic love songs, a melancholy waltz and a heroic duma, an extensive romantic ballad and a tone poem".

 Lysenko set music to many poets, particularly the Ukrainian modernists, which he found the best way to express his patriotic and political beliefs.
-These included Ivan Franko, Yevhen Hrebinka, Oleksandr Oles, Stepan Rudanskyi, Shchegolev, Staryts′ky and Lesya Ukrainka, but also others such as Heinrich Heine, Adam Mickiewicz and Semyon Nadson.
+These included Ivan Franko, Yevhen Hrebinka, Oleksandr Oles, Stepan Rudanskyi, Yakiv Shchoholiv, Mykhailo Starytskyi and Lesya Ukrainka, but also others such as Heinrich Heine, Adam Mickiewicz and Semyon Nadson.
 He was particularly devoted to Taras Shevchenko, and set 82 texts from the poet's Kobzar collection.
 In Ukraine, comparisons are often drawn between Lysenko and Shevchenko, both of whom form what many Ukrainians consider the essence of their culture and identity.

 Other vocal music

-Aside from art songs, Lysenko's vocal work includes three cantatas for choir and orchestra, all to Taras Shevchenko's texts: Raduisia nyvo nepolytaia (Rejoice, Unwatered Field), Biut’ porohy (The Rapids Roar), Na vichnu pamiat’ Kotliarevs’komu (To the Eternal Memory of Kotliarevsky).
+Aside from art songs, Lysenko's vocal work includes three cantatas for choir and orchestra, all to Shevchenko's texts: Raduisia nyvo nepolytaia (Rejoice, Unwatered Field), Biut’ porohy (The Rapids Roar), Na vichnu pamiat’ Kotliarevs’komu (To the Eternal Memory of Kotliarevsky).
 He also arranged approximately 500 folk songs for voice and piano, choir and piano, or choir a cappella.
 He wrote two works for anniversaries of Shevchenko's death, a Funeral March (1888) on words by Ukrainka for the 27th, and a Cantata (1911) for the 50th.

 His 1885 choral setting of a patriotic poem by Oleksandr Konysky, originally intended for a children's choir, became known internationally as "Prayer for Ukraine", a spiritual hymn for the country.